DoNotWorry Ransomware – Virus Removal Guide

 5. Internet connection is required when running this virus scanner in order to download important updates.
 Make sure that everything is up-to-date to effectively remove DoNotWorry ransomware and other relevant viruses.

 6. Click the Start Scanning button to inspect the computer.
 This will check the system for presence of malicious objects, malware, and viruses.
-The tool reveals items that were found linked to DoNotWorry and other suspicious entities.
+The tool reveals items that were found linked to DoNotWorry ransomware and other suspicious entities.
 Be sure to remove all identified threats.

 Screenshot of Sophos Virus Scan